OliverSwift/Promys/README.md

 A screencasting system project based on a Pi 3.
 Nothing very new for such project except that it aims at being very user friendly.
 Easy setup for users on Windows, Mac and Linux.

-User connects to Wifi, visits an embedded web page, downloads and starts client application.
+User connects to the Promys Device Wifi access point, visits the embedded web page, downloads client application from there and starts it.
 Almost as easy as Click&Share from BARCO but at a reasonable price (~40€).

+It's **NOT** like a Chromecast device, guests don't have to join hosts wifi network.
+It's suitable for companies that would like to offer easy screencasting to visitors and employees.
+It's more similar to Click&Share.
+I don't see a point using it at home, but, why not?

 Already made image is available on the web site (see below), so it should be very straightforward to setup a Pi3 out of the box and have an up and running system.